kevintpeng/Learn-Something-Every-Day/UWaterloo/CS350: Operating Systems.md

 - Semaphores for resource tracking
 - CV's when we need to wait

+### Intro
+Three views of an OS:
+- application (services)
+  - provides an execution environment, with interfaces for network, storage, I/O
+  - isolates different programs running
+- system (problems)
+  - OS manages hardware, allocates resources among programs
+- implementation, it's a concurrent real-time program
+- **kernel** is the part of the OS that responds to system calls, interrupts, and exceptions

+### Threads
+- All threads share access to the program's global vars and heap

+Threads expose parallelism, enabling faster program execution and better processor utilization through less blocking
+- conceptually, each thread has its own private register contents and stack
+- implemented either through multiple processors, or timesharing (context switches)

+**preemption** is forcing a running thread to stop so that another thread has a chance to run, accomplished using interrupts (maybe a timer based)
+- need an interrupt handler at some memory location (subroutine)
+- scheduling **quantum** is the upper bound for the run duration of a thread, tradeoff between responsiveness and fairness

 ### Synchronization
+Critical section is some portion of memory shared between threads
+- bunch of interesting race condition examples
+- can be fixed by forcing mutual exclusion of critical sections of code
+- a simple spin lock blocks until the lock is free

+Hardware-specific synchronization instruction, `xchg` provides a way to test and set a lock in a sing atomic operation (instead of multiple)

+OS/161 has locks which block instead of spinning
+- blocked threads are put in a wait queue (not part of the ready list)

+**Wait channels** are used to implement thread blocking
+- `wchan_sleep` blocks a thread, and causes a context switch like `thread_yield`
+- `wchan_wake` unblocks a thread sleeping on a certain (or any) wait channel

 Semaphore keeps track of how many resources are available
 - "P a semaphore" is asking for a resource, acquire
 - "V" is return